-Married twenty-three years to my wonderful husband and best friend.
-We have 3 "home-grown" kids, 1 hand-picked by God from Africa and 1 very hyper-active dog.
+Married twenty-five years to my wonderful husband and best friend.
+We have 3 "home-grown" kids and 1 hand-picked by God from Africa.
 Our life is blessed.
 We are a close knit family with strong Christian beliefs.
-And just recently we have bought ourselves a farm.
-Do we know what we are doing?
-Nope.
 Come along with us on our journey…you might have a great laugh or two.

 To celebrate our new found freedom, we decorated us a big ol' batch of sugar cookies.
 And of course, what's a little par-tay without friends.
 Our oldest daughter invited some of her best friends over and they had a blast.
 Unfortunately our oldest son was at swimming and missed out on all the fun, but don't you worry I think he enjoyed the finished product even more.